 The actions of the CreateEAIK ordinal are similar to those used to create an EK.
 The key is immediately stored in NV space (TPM_PERMANENT_DATA) and has a fixed, well known handle.
 It is not wrapped by the SRK.
 No corresponding delete ordinal is required.
 It is sufficient to overwrite the old value.

-Ephemeral AIKs are NOT appropriate for use in scenarios when the primary threat that deep attestation is meant to address is software .
-Untrustworthy vTPM could decline to reissue eAIKs or revoke old ones, leaving earlier measurements as the only ones visible to the appraiser However, they are a highly efficient solution for scenarios where the primary concern is that the appraiser be able to determine which particular software a machine is running, within an approved trusted set included in the Virtual Platform credentials.
+Ephemeral AIKs are NOT appropriate for use in scenarios when the primary threat that deep attestation is meant to address is software compromised after the initial boot-time measurements.
+Untrustworthy vTPM Managers, resulting from runtime compromise, could decline to reissue eAIKs or revoke old ones, leaving earlier measurements as the only ones visible to the appraiser; therefore, eAIKs cannot be considered a reliable source of post-boot measurement changes if compromise of vTPM Managers or vTPMs is a threat.
+However, they are a highly efficient solution for scenarios where the primary concern is that the appraiser be able to determine which particular software a machine is running, within an approved trusted set included in the Virtual Platform credentials.

 Ephemeral AIK Requirements (normative)